mattallen-it/mrtg-az900-the-bridge/labs/lab-01-azure-environment-and-cost-protection/README.md

 A production Azure environment would use additional controls, including:

-- A verified organizational domain
+### Identity and Access

-- Microsoft Entra work accounts instead of a consumer Outlook account
+- Use Microsoft Entra work accounts instead of a consumer Microsoft account
+- Use a verified organizational domain
-- Separate administrator and standard-user identities
+- Separate administrative and standard-user identities
-- Microsoft Entra groups for role assignments
+- Use Microsoft Entra groups for Azure RBAC assignments
-- Least-privilege Azure RBAC
+- Apply least-privilege access
-- Privileged Identity Management
+- Use Privileged Identity Management
-- Conditional Access
+- Configure Conditional Access
-- Emergency-access accounts
+- Maintain emergency-access accounts
+- Perform regular access reviews

+### Governance

+- Build a formal management group hierarchy
-- Multiple subscriptions for workload separation
+- Use separate subscriptions for workload separation
-- Management groups
-- Azure Policy enforcement
+- Apply Azure Policy assignments
-- Required-tag policies
+- Require approved tags through policy
-- Automated tag inheritance
+- Use automated tag inheritance where appropriate
-- Resource locks
+- Apply resource locks to critical resources
+- Document policy exemptions and remediation decisions

+### Operations

-- Centralized logging and alerting
+- Configure centralized logging and alerting
-- Formal billing ownership
+- Use formal billing ownership
-- Department-level cost allocation
+- Implement department-level cost allocation
-- Infrastructure as code
+- Use Infrastructure as Code
-- Peer-reviewed deployments
+- Require peer-reviewed deployments
-- Formal change management
-- Automated resource-cleanup workflows
+- Apply formal change-management procedures
+- Automate resource cleanup
+- Document operational ownership and escalation paths

-The lab uses a simplified design because its purpose is foundational learning and AZ-900 preparation.
+The lab used a simplified design because its purpose was foundational learning and AZ-900 preparation.

 ---

 ## Lessons Learned

 - Azure governance should begin before workloads are deployed.
-- A subscription is a billing, access-control, and governance boundary.
+- A subscription is a billing, access-control, governance, and resource-management boundary.
 - Resource groups organize resources with a shared purpose or lifecycle.
 - Tags provide useful metadata but do not enforce security.
-- Budget alerts do not automatically stop Azure spending.
+- Budget notifications do not automatically stop Azure spending.
 - Administrative identities require strong authentication protection.
 - Cost and usage data may not appear immediately.
-- Azure portal experiences can vary by subscription type.
+- Azure Portal experiences can vary by subscription state or offer.
 - Consistent naming improves administration and documentation.
-- Azure Activity Log provides evidence of management operations.
+- The Azure Activity Log provides evidence of management operations.
-- Every deployed resource requires an ownership and cleanup plan.
+- Every deployed resource requires an owner and cleanup plan.

 ### Technical Takeaway